LalaIAm/cline-novelist/memory-bank/activeContext.md

 - Settings interfaces require clear organization to avoid overwhelming users
 - Export options need to balance comprehensive control with simplicity
 - Collaboration features need clear permission models and role definitions
+- Onboarding flow should be comprehensive but not overwhelming
+- User profile should provide both essential information and advanced customization
+- Writing statistics can serve as motivation and progress tracking
+- Progressive disclosure is important for complex interfaces

 This active context document will continue to be updated as development progresses, tracking both the Quill.js integration and UI/UX wireframing tracks.